-Today I’m gonna teach y’all how to make fried green tomatoes.
-I promise you this recipe is quick, easy, and oh-so-simple.
+This recipe is quick, easy, and oh-so-simple.
 All you need is four ingredients: green tomatoes, cornmeal, flour, and Season All.
 The instructions are as easy as cutting the green tomatoes, dredging each slice in milk and then the cornmeal batter, and then deep-frying each slice until crispy and golden brown.

 Whether you’re looking for a quick appetizer, a tasty side dish, or even a main course, fried green tomatoes are sure to satisfy your cravings.
 I just know you’ll love the combination of the crisp and juicy tomato slices with the crunchy and flavorful coating.
 If you have too many green tomatoes to count, you may also want to make fried green tomato Caprese stacks or green tomato relish.

 Alright, it’s time to roll up your sleeves and get ready to fry up a batch of these irresistible Southern delights!